mangrovedao/mangrove-core/src/AUDIT_TRAIL_2.md

 The volume-based version of the market order also interprets the price induced by `takerWants,takerGives` as a true limit price (not as a limit average price).

+## Several parameter sizes have changed

-## Density is stored as a float and presented as a fixed-point number
+### Density is stored as a float and presented as a fixed-point number

 To reduce gas use, we cache more data than before in the `local` storage slot of each market.
 To make some room, the `density` parameter is no longer a 112 bit integer but a 9-bit floating-point number.
 It has a 2-bit mantissa and a 7-bit exponent.
 The minimum increment between two densities is 25%, but we do not need more precision than that.